 We advise that you don’t leave your classic sat for long durations of time with E10 in the fuel tank.
 This can cause the fuel tank to rot; particularly if the tank is made of fibreglass.
 We also suggest that those with soldered fuel tanks or carburettor floats, replace them immediately or avoid using E10 for as long as possible.
 The higher concentration of Ethanol in E10 will eat through the solder extremely quickly and could cause a vast amount of damage.

-How is SLSHOP preparing for the introduction of E10 fuel?
+How is SLSHOP preparing for the introduction of E10 fuel in older Mercedes models?

 SLSHOP aims to replace parts with the most robust alternative available, taking into consideration the implementation of E10 fuel.
 Whilst these parts are less susceptible to the corrosive traits of E10, we cannot guarantee that they will not be affected over the long term.
 Fortunately, fuel tanks found in the W113, R107 and R129 SLs are metal and are not affected by E10 in the way that Fibreglass tanks are.